-seventh through fourteenth centuries north of the Alps.
+AAH203.
+Medieval Art and Architecture of Northern Europe (Not offered 2008-2009).
+An introductory survey of sculpture and decorative arts, manuscripts, painting and architecture from the seventh through fourteenth centuries north of the Alps.
 Examines the emergence of western medieval culture and attitudes toward the arts, as well as western European views of its Byzantine and Muslim neighbors.
 In addition to introducing major monuments and patrons, students will be introduced to the materials and techniques used to produce the art and architecture of the Middle Ages.
 The art of medieval Italy is covered in a separate course, AAH 300.
-GenEd: Eu-C
+GenEd: Eu-C: LCC

-AAH206 (26).
-Introduction to History of Architecture: The Renaissance Tradition, 15th-18th Centuries (Spring; Matthew).
+AAH206.
+Introduction to History of Architecture: The Renaissance Tradition, 15th-18th Centuries (Not offered 2008-2009).
 An historical survey that examines the language and functions of architecture and its roles in Western European culture.
 The course begins with the revival of interest in classical antiquity in the 1400s in Italy and its effect on the practice and theory of architecture.
 We then examine the transmission of these ideas to northern Europe during the subsequent centuries, and the evolution of architectural ideas and practices both north and south of the Alps.
-GenEd: Eu-CS
+GenEd: Eu-CS; LCC